agsb/6502.forth/srcs/6502/notes.md

 ;               all bytes following name
 ;               are references or native code
 ;
 ;	2.
-The first reference could be any.
+The first reference of a word could be any.
 ;
 ;       No need of DOCOL at first.
 ;